sputhiyamadam/PYRATES_workshop/README.md

-# Example repsitory for pyrates workshop

-# PYRATES_workshop - Reproducible Study
+# Reproducible Study for PYRATES_workshop

-## Identifying the periodicity in rainfall over the Maritime Continent in relation to different topographical factors.
+## Identify the periodicity of rainfall over the Maritime Continent in relation to different topographical factors.

  Author: Sreedevi Puthiyamadam Vasu
  Date: created on June 4,